godotengine/godot-docs/tutorials/export/exporting_pcks.rst

 example, adding ``patch.pck`` will ensure that ``patch2.pck`` will not include any resources from that first patch.

-Delta Encoding
+Delta encoding
 ~~~~~~~~~~~~~~

 Patch PCK files can be made smaller through the use of delta encoding.
 This makes it
 so that only the parts of a file that have been changed are updated.
 This does have a
-drawback of longer load times for the patch PCK files.
-There are two settings for
+drawback of longer load times for the resources that are updated, and each patch for
+a resource cumulatively increases its load time.

-delta encoding in addition to the filters:
+There are two settings for delta encoding in addition to the filters:

 - **Delta Encoding Compression Level:** Controls how much compression is applied to
   the files.
 We do not recommend any more than the default of 19.
 Beyond that more